 You can open the customer page of the main customer or an additional customer by opening the context menu of the customer and clicking the Jump to link.
 Depending on whether the customer is a contact or a company, the link is either called Jump to contact or Jump to company.

 Deactivating Customers

 You can deactivate a customer if this customer should not be used anymore.
-This can be done either within closed tickets, tickets where the customer is added as an additional customer or on the customer page.
+This can be done either within closed tickets or on the customer page.